LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    (always reload files).

 .. _flag_relative_to:
-.. index:: single: relative_to flag
+.. index:: pair: relative_to; Flag

 ``relative_to(Directory)``
    Defines a base directory for resolving relative source file paths.
    The default value is the directory of the source file being compiled.

 .. _flag_hook:
-.. index:: single: hook flag
+.. index:: pair: hook; Flag

 ``hook(Object)``
    Allows the definition of an object (which can be the pseudo-object